maksprotsyk/acs-labs/lab5_text_processing_3/README.md

-# Lab 3 Part 3: Counting the number of words in text files
+# Lab 3 Part 3: Counting the number of words in text files (low-level thread-safe tools)

 ## Team